 Brandon Ermita is the Academic Technical Support Manager of both the Department of East Asian Studies and the East Asian Studies Program.
 After his BA degree from New York University (1992), he pursued post-graduate work in behavioral and computational neuroscience at Rutgers University.
-During this time, he appreciated the critical need for professional and accredited technologists to be embedded within academic departments to consult with faculty and students while advising university offices on enhancing opportunities when in the classroom and while deployed abroad.
-Working with Princeton University since 1999 and joined the East Asian Studies department in 2010 and currently holds gold-standard certifications in Information System Security management (CISSP) and Project Management Institute-Certified Associate in Project Management (CAPM), Certified Information Systems Security Professional (CISSP), Information Apple Certified Technical Coordinator (ACTS), Microsoft Certified IT Professional (MCITP), Microsoft Certified Systems Engineer (MCSE).
+Profile on Google Scholar.
+He appreciates the critical need for professional and accredited technologists to be embedded within academic departments to consult with faculty and students while advising university offices on enhancing opportunities when in the classroom and while deployed abroad.
+Working with Princeton University since 1999, he joined the East Asian Studies department in 2010 and currently holds gold-standard certifications in Information System Security management (CISSP) and Project Management Institute-Certified Associate in Project Management (CAPM).

 As an information technology manager at Princeton University, he realizes that information technology professionals can often get enamored with technology, but that effective managers need to keep the primary focus on our organizations' INFORMATION needs.